ChromeUniverse/The-Box-World/README.md

 * Working chat with message bubble
 * Two players can now have the same name
 * Users automatically time out and and are removed from the room after 5 seconds of inactivity
-* Main page has some ✨fancy CSS✨ styling
+* Home page has some ✨fancy CSS✨ styling
+* Changed package daemonizer to [PM2](https://pm2.keymetrics.io/)
+* Chat now displays _Player joined the room_ and _Player has left the room_ alert messages

 ## Todo